Breaking the Block: Preserving Data Continuity to Train Superior SAEs for Instruct Models: Experiments

 \subsection{Main Results}

-A random sample of 5,000 dialogues is extracted from the remaining portion of the dataset for evaluation.
+A random sample of 5,000 dialogues is extracted from the remaining dataset for evaluation in MSE and Delta Loss metrics.
 Figure~\ref{fig:jumprelu-mse-st} compares the $\mathrm{MSE}_{st}$ scores of three methods using the JumpReLU SAE, while Figure~\ref{fig:standard-mse-st} illustrates the $\mathrm{MSE}_{st}$ performance of the Standard SAE.
 Detailed results for both $\mathrm{MSE}$ and $\mathrm{MSE}_{st}$ are presented in Appendix~\ref{appendix:MSE}.
+Additionally, to demonstrate the generalizability of \textit{FAST} on domain-specific models, we further evaluate our method on Qwen2.5-Math-7B, with detailed results provided in Appendix~\ref{appendix:MSE of SAEs trained on Qwen2.5-Math-7B}.

-In terms of overall token reconstruction ($\mathrm{MSE}$), the JumpReLU architecture with Qwen models demonstrates similar patterns, with \textit{FAST} consistently outperforming baseline methods. \textit{FAST} method achieves superior performance across most configurations.
+In terms of overall token reconstruction ($\mathrm{MSE}$), the JumpReLU architecture with Qwen models demonstrates similar patterns, with \textit{FAST} consistently outperforming baseline methods. \textit{FAST} achieves superior performance across most configurations.
 For instance, in Llama-3.2-3B-Instruct-L20-8X-Standard, \textit{FAST} attains -0.9527, significantly surpassing the baselines which score -0.6926 and -0.9186.
 In special token reconstruction ($\mathrm{MSE}_{st}$), \textit{FAST} shows marked improvements across models.
 In Qwen2.5-7B-Instruct-L18-8X-Standard, \textit{FAST} achieves 0.6468, outperforming the baselines (5.1985 and 1.5093).
 In the JumpReLU SAEs, it achieves -9.7604 compared to -4.0005 and -8.0743.
+For Delta Loss (Table~\ref{tab:delta_loss_comparison}), \textit{FAST} consistently achieves values closer to zero (-0.51\% to 0.37\%, most within ±0.1\%) compared to \textit{BT(P)} and \textit{BT(F)} methods showing larger deviations up to 51.43\% and 41.19\% respectively.
+To assess distributional shifts, we compute the KL Divergence across the vocabulary (see Appendix~\ref{appendix:kl_divergence}).
+The results confirm that \textit{FAST} achieves significantly lower divergence than baselines, indicating effective mitigation of information loss and better preservation of the model's behavior.

-Overall, the findings demonstrate that \textit{FAST} excels in reconstructing both general and special tokens.
-Interestingly, \textit{FAST} shows even stronger improvements in Standard SAE architectures compared to JumpReLU SAEs, potentially due to the latter's already high $\mathrm{MSE}$ performance, leaving less room for enhancement.
-Despite limitations in Standard architectures due to L1 regularization and ReLU activation, \textit{FAST} significantly improves token reconstruction in these models.
+Overall, \textit{FAST} consistently outperforms baseline methods across all evaluation metrics.
+It excels in both general and special token reconstruction, achieves Delta Loss values closest to zero (ranging from -0.51\% to 0.37\%) and minimal KL divergence, demonstrating superior performance with substantial improvements across all tested configurations.
+Furthermore, \textit{FAST} significantly reduces training duration compared to baselines (see Appendix~\ref{appendix:training_efficiency}).
+These results establish \textit{FAST} as a robust and efficient training method for Sparse Autoencoders.